okteto/doppler-injector/README.md

 - `injector.doppler.com/environment: "prod"`
 - `injector.doppler.com/pipeline: "100"`

 If any of this is missing, the default value will be used.
+A sample of a deployment configured to use the injector [is available here](deployment/sample.yaml).

 This is heavily based on https://github.com/morvencao/kube-mutating-webhook-tutorial